• Skip to primary navigation

 Mix all the ingredients together and add to a sterilized and dry pickle jar.
 Use glass or ceramic barnis (jars).
 Sterilize with some hot water and dry in the sun if possible.

-I needed about 10 days in the sun for the lemon pickle to mature and for the peel to soften.
+I needed about 10 days for the lemon pickle to mature and for the peel to soften.
 The pickle will reduce in quantity as water comes out of lemons.
+Once the peel softens, the nimbu ka achaar is ready to eat.

 nimbu ka achaar